How to Have Neat Handwriting

 Treat yourself to a nice pen

 A quality pen not only makes the process of writing more pleasant as it will glide across the paper, but the right pen will also help you have neat handwriting.
 “The foundation of a positive writing experience is nice materials,” says Bugbee.
 If you don’t already own a pen you love, treat yourself to a new one.
 Gel pens are great for beginners because they write smoothly and one with a fine tip will help your writing look neater.
 Bugbee recommends a Pentel Energel or Pilot G2.
-Find out what Kate Middleton and Meghan Markle’s handwriting reveal about them.

 Pick the perfect paper